Leicester City F.C.: Decline in the early 21st century (2000–2008)

-Third tier to Premier League and new ownership (2008–2015)
+Rise back to Premier League and change of ownership (2008–2015)

 The 2008–09 campaign was Leicester's first season outside the top two levels of English football, but they hit this nadir only seven years before becoming the 2015–16 Premier League champions – one of the fastest ever rises to the top of the English football league system.
 Following relegation to the third tier the previous season, Leicester returned to the Championship at the first attempt in 2008–09, finishing as champions of League One after a 2–0 win at Southend United, with two matches in hand.
 The 2009–10 season saw Leicester's revival under manager Nigel Pearson continue, as the club finished fifth and reached the Championship play-offs in their first season back in the second tier.
 Though coming from 2–0 down on aggregate, away to Cardiff City, to briefly lead 3–2, they eventually lost to a penalty shoot-out in the play-off semi-final.
 At the end of the season, Pearson left Leicester to become the manager of Hull City, claiming he felt the club seemed reluctant to keep him, and that Paulo Sousa had been the club's guest at both play-off games, hinting at a possible replacement.
 On 7 July 2010, Sousa was confirmed as Pearson's replacement.

-In August 2010, following agreement on a three-year shirt sponsorship deal with duty-free retailers the King Power Group, Mandarić sold the club to Thai-led consortium Asian Football Investments (AFI), fronted by King Power Group's Vichai and his son Aiyawatt Srivaddhanaprabha.
-Mandarić, an investor in AFI, was retained as club chairman.
-On 1 October 2010, after a poor start that saw Leicester bottom of the Championship with only one win out of the first nine league matches, Paulo Sousa was sacked by the club with immediate effect.
-Two days later, Sven-Göran Eriksson, who had been approached by the club after the 6–1 loss to then bottom-of-the-table Portsmouth two weeks earlier, was appointed as his replacement, signing a two-year contract with the club.
-On 10 February 2011, Vichai, part of the Thai-based Asia Football Investments consortium, was appointed new chairman of the club after Mandarić left in November to take over Sheffield Wednesday.
+In August 2010, following an agreement on a three-year shirt sponsorship deal with the Thai duty-free retailers King Power, Mandarić sold the club to the Thai-led consortium Asian Football Investments (AFI), fronted by King Power chairman and CEO Vichai Srivaddhanaprabha and his son Aiyawatt.
+Mandarić, who remained an investor in AFI, was retained as club chairman.

+On 1 October 2010, after a poor start that saw Leicester bottom of the Championship with only one win from their first nine league matches, Paulo Sousa was sacked with immediate effect.
+Two days later, Sven-Göran Eriksson, who had been approached by the club after a 6–1 defeat to bottom-of-the-table Portsmouth two weeks earlier, was appointed as his replacement, signing a two-year contract.

+On 10 February 2011, Vichai, representing the Thai-based Asian Football Investments consortium, was appointed chairman of the club following Mandarić’s departure in November to take over Sheffield Wednesday.